-Can you explain /etc/shadow file used under Linux or UNIX?
+Can you explain /etc/shadow file format used under Linux or UNIX-like system?

-The /etc/shadow file stores actual password in encrypted format (more like the hash of the password) for user’s account with additional properties related to user password i.e. it stores secure user account information.
+The /etc/shadow file stores actual password in encrypted format (more like the hash of the password) for user’s account with additional properties related to user password.
+Basically, it stores secure user account information.
 All fields are separated by a colon (:) symbol.
-It contains one entry per line for each user listed in /etc/passwd file Generally, shadow file entry looks as follows (click to enlarge image):
+It contains one entry per line for each user listed in /etc/passwd file.
+Generally, shadow file entry looks as follows (click to enlarge image):

 /etc/shadow file fields

 - Username : It is your login name.

 - Password : It is your encrypted password.
 The password should be minimum 8-12 characters long including special characters, digits, lower case alphabetic and more.
 Usually password format is set to $id$salt$hashed, The $id is the algorithm used On GNU/Linux as follows: